Painting the Beauty of Shadows w/ Amanda Houston - January 16-18: 10:30-5:00 : All Levels

 ☐ Sketchbook (Recommended: Strathmore Toned, gray or tan)

-☐ Charcoal pencils (white, light, medium, dark) or
+☐ Charcoal pencils (white, medium or dark) or

 ☐ Tombow/Faber-Castell gray set of 4 pens (optional)